 The EPA requires regular sampling to ensure drinking water safety.
-The Village of Yellow Springs conducted sampling for bacteria, lead and copper, nitrate and disinfection by products (TTHM and total haloacetic acids (HAA5) during 2019.
+The Village of Yellow Springs conducted sampling for bacteria, lead and copper, nitrite, nitrate, radiologicals, VOC's and disinfection by products (TTHM and total haloacetic acids (HAA5) during 2020.
 Samples were collected for a total of 50 different contaminants most of which were not detected in the Yellow Springs water supply.
 The Ohio EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though accurate, are more than one year old.